MediaComem/comem-archidep/SYSADMIN-CHEATSHEET.md

-The `apt` command is actually a higher-level frontend to the older and lower-level `apt-get` and `apt-cache` commands. `apt` is simpler to use, but you will find many examples of these older commands on the internet.
+The `apt` command is actually a higher-level frontend to the older and lower-level `apt-get` and `apt-cache` commands. `apt` is simpler to use, but you will find many examples of these older commands on the Internet.

 These are mostly equivalent commands: